emacs-mirror/emacs/mps/manual/source/topic/plinth.rst

 .. c:type:: mps_io_t

-    The type of the internal state of the I/O module.
+    The type of an I/O stream.

     This is an alias for a pointer to the incomplete structure :c:type:`mps_io_s`, which the :term:`plinth` may define if it